Canaccord Genuity Group has struck a deal to acquire Hargreave Hale in a deal worth up to £79.5 million.

 'Along with our senior management team, I look forward to working with our new colleagues as we continue to deliver excellent investment and wealth management services for our clients.'

-The deal remains subject to approval from the regulator and Hargreave Hale shareholders.
-They include Investec, which owns a 31.9% stake alongside joint managing director and former Wealth Manager cover star Stuart Brookes (above left) who owns 3.3%.
+The deal remains subject to approval from regulators and Hargreave Hale shareholders.
+The include Investec, which owns a 31.9% stake alongside joint managing directors and former Wealth Manager cover stars Stuart Brookes (above left) and Lee Finlayson (above right), who each own 3.3%.